 Once you’ve identified every possible member benefit, categorize them, illustrate them with specific examples and write them up in a way that is accessible to potential members, your membership outreach committee, and your board.

-How about doing a brief video to make the listing of membership benefits more dynamic?
+How about doing a brief video about the value of membership?
 Here’s an example from Florida Association for Women Lawyers.
+Here’s another from the Brooklyn Women’s Bar chapter of the Women’s Bar Association of the State of New York.